Non-human electoral candidate: Folklore and pop culture

-Rita Mae Brown's detective cat Mrs. Murphy ran for President in the 2012 mystery novel Sneakie Pie for President.

 The 2013 Black Mirror episode "The Waldo Moment" explores the concept of a cartoon character electoral candidate.
 Several news reports, including one by Chris Cillizza, political reporter for The Washington Post, compared the 2016 Donald Trump political campaign to the episode; later, in September 2016, episode writer Charlie Brooker also compared the Trump campaign to The Waldo Moment and predicted Trump would win the 2016 election.

 The nerd-folk song "President Snakes" from the 2015 album of the same name by the music duo The Doubleclicks explores how five snakes run as one electoral candidate.